Sum and difference monopulse for ULA

 |step||Perform monopulse tracking using ULA|

-Determine the direction of a target at around 60 degrees broadside angle of a ULA.
+Determine the direction of a target at a 60.1° broadside angle to a ULA starting with an approximate direction of 60°

 The sum-and-difference monopulse algorithm is used to the estimate the arrival direction of a narrowband signal impinging upon a uniform linear array (ULA).
 First, compute the conventional response of an array steered to an arrival direction φ0.
 For a ULA, the arrival direction is specified by the broadside angle.
 To specify that the maximum response axis (MRA) point towards the φ0 direction, set the weights to be